Why add these records?

 “550, "5.7.26", " Unauthenticated email from //domain-name// is not accepted due to domain's DMARC policy.
 Please contact the administrator of //domain-name// domain.”

-Note: In this case, the error message quotes the DMARC policy but the DMARC record was fine - it was the DKIM record that was incorrectly formatted, so failed.
-DMARC is actually linked to DKIM.
+Note: In this case, the error message quotes the DMARC policy, but the DMARC record was fine - it was the DKIM record that was incorrectly formatted, so it failed.
+DMARC is linked to DKIM.
 DMARC suggests what to do with mail when the DKIM or SPF records don't pass authentication and the email is not seen to be legitimate.

-Normally all 3 records will be written to the DNS zone but there is one exception.
-DKIM has two parts (a public/ DNS record, and a private key which cannot be seen via a lookup and is normally installed on the server by the hosting server provider - in our case pOS).
+Normally, all three records will be written to the DNS zone, but there is one exception.
+DKIM has two parts (a public/ DNS record and a private key which cannot be seen via a lookup and is normally installed on the server by the hosting server provider - in our case, pOS).

 You can generate the record, copy and paste it into the DNS zone and (after propagation, set TTL to 600) check it using the same toolbox: https://dmarcly.com/tools/spf-record-checker